sarsiz/CORESTA/README.md

+###My first Team project
+Team Members : Ankit and Sarsiz
+(ADD ons : Automatically sending email to the defaulters, sms notification, Improved UI, Student Sign in and more functionalities.)

 # CORESTA
 Complete Record Of Student Attendance and u can also take attendance and review the attendance of an individual student or the  whole class.
 Also a warning email will be sent to those students whose attendance will be less than the criteria set by the  teacher.
 Also there are many more features.